-Adopting a programmatic system also significantly reduces overhead for finance teams by consolidating invoicing.
+Adopting a programmatic system also significantly reduces overhead for finance teams by consolidating billing.
 Instead of handling multiple invoices for each direct deal and performing painful month-end reconciliations, there’s just a single invoice and payment.

 Before you start

 Achieving that level of success with programmatic services requires a lot more than simply investing in a new ad-tech stack.
-As the BCG report notes, those dramatic productivity gains were achieved only after publishers and agencies optimised their workflows and brought more expertise in house.
+As the BCG report notes, those dramatic productivity gains were achieved only after publishers and agencies optimized their workflows and brought more expertise in house.
 The BCG survey found that 60% of publishers increased their volume of Programmatic Guaranteed ads, and half realized higher cost per million (CPM) rates, after they hired a programmatic specialist.

 Here are some of the essential steps:

 2. Consider the financial benefits.
 Determine how a 30-day billing reconciliation could benefit your business.
-Would it allow you to produce more content, increase head count, invest in higher yielding markets or save interest on revolving credit?
+Would it allow you to produce more content, increase head count, invest in higher yielding markets, or save interest on revolving credit?

 4. Assess your talent mix.
 Do you have the necessary skills in house?
 A typical publisher likely has most of its sales team focused on traditional deals, often with one or two account executives focused on the programmatic market.
 That ratio might need to be flipped.

 5. Set up business rules.
-Once you’ve done the analyses and understand the considerations of programmatic transactions, you need to analyse where it makes the most sense to apply it.
+Once you’ve done the analyses and understand the considerations of programmatic transactions, you need to analyze where it makes the most sense to apply it.
 What is the break-even cost of doing a traditional deal?
 How does it compare with programmatic break-even costs?

 In most cases, the answer will be clear.